Bishorn NW Flank Normal Route

 The glacier begins at a few minutes from the refuge and its first part is a flat traverse.
 From the refuge bypass a stony hump and head to the Turtmanngletscher, proceeding with a short descent which leads to a shelf with cairns near the start of the glacier.
 Although there are a few crevasses, here you must rope up.
 Begin to proceed on the glacier with a long and almost flat traverse, crossing a crevasse area and reach slightly downhill a basin on the glacier that must be crossed heading towards an obvious snowy saddle, situated between the rocky ridge on the left (rocky band extending from the top of Bishorn until a point at 3469 of altitude) and the wide snowy slope on the right.

 Take the slope, steeper at the beginning, giving access to the North-Western snowy ramp of the mountain.
+The ascent increases in intensity up to take the foot of the long glacial slope, north-west oriented, which leads to the summit.
 Climb up along keeping more or less in the middle of the slope (easy ramp at about 35°), avoiding some big crevasses.
-In the higher section take some steep ramps exiting to the col between the fore-summit (Pointe Burnaby) to the left and the summit of Bishorn to the right.
+The itinerary can be made with a few bends to mitigate the steepnes of the slope, anyhow rapidly reaching 4000m altitude at a point where the slope is attenuated a little.
+In the higher section take some steep ramps heading and exiting to the wide snowy saddle that separates the fore-summit (Punta Burnaby 4135m) to the left from Bishorn to the right.
+After reaching the saddle the view becomes spectacular: all the peaks of the Imperial Crown appear in front of the climber with a privileged view of the impressive North ridge of the Weisshorn.

 There is a big creasse just below the summit.
 Turn sharp right, pass the crevasse and climb a short snowy wall to get the summit (3 hours from the refuge).